Geometry of Banach spaces: a new route towards Position Based Cryptography: Cheating strategies for

-In this language, the existence of general attacks for arbitrary PV schemes translates into the coincidence of the value in the $s2w$ scenario with the honest value\footnote{ In fact this coincidence holds in general for any MROQG.}: \beq \omega_{s2w}(G_{Rad}) =\omega_H(G_{Rad})=1. \eeq
+In this language, the existence of general attacks for arbitrary PV protocols translates into the coincidence of the value in the $s2w$ scenario with the honest value: \beq \omega_{s2w}(G_{Rad}) =1. \eeq

 As we said in the introduction, the main question we are interested in is the amount of entanglement necessary to establish this equality.
 It is natural then to define a restricted version of $\omega_{s2w}(G_{Rad})$ considering only strategies using a limited amount of resources.
-Here, we restrict the local dimension at any time during the protocol: for $\tilde k,\, k\in \mathbb{N}$ we define:
+Here, we restrict the local dimension at any time during the protocol.
+For $\tilde k,\, k\in \mathbb{N}$ we define the scenario $\mathfrak{S}_{s2w,\tilde k , k}$ as the set of strategies in the form of \eqref{StratS2w} but with the following restrictions: I.e., we restrict,